TheBormann/PersonalProjects/Summaries and cheatsheets/Machine learning in python/4. Data cleaning/ReadMe.md

 #### Standardization
-This is another scaling technique, where the mean value is set to the value 0 and  the standard deviation is changed to fit the funtion to a specific scale.
+This is another scaling technique, where the mean value is set to the value 0 and  the standard deviation is changed to fit the function to a specific scale.
 This helps to reduce the influence of outliers
 ```
 from sklearn.preprocessing import StandardScaler